kristiinakeelmann/SalesApp/README.md

 * Npm vesion 6.14.4
 * Angular cli 10.1.7

-## Instructions
+## Instructions to run app locally
+Go to sales-api directory and use command ```./gradlew bootrun``` to run the back-end

-To run the front-end go to sales-ui directory and use command ng-serve For back-end go to sales-api directory and use commang ./gradlew bootrun
+Go to sales-ui directory and use command ```ng-serve``` to run the front-end

+The application will run at http://localhost:4200/